conleyst/beautiful-jekyll/_posts/2018-05-21-scraping-data.md

     BeautifulSoup is a Python package that is very useful for parsing HTML.
 Although Scrapy can also parse HTML, BeautifulSoup is created to do this one thing, and I find that it does it very well.
 It's a nice complement to Scrapy.

-Let's run through how I craped the lines off of the website.
+Let's run through how I scraped the lines off of the website.
 If you aren't familiar with HTML, you don't need to know much, but you should have some idea of what a tag or element is.
 If you don't, spend a few minutes clicking around this website [here](https://www.w3schools.com/html/html_intro.asp).

 **Step 0: Install Scrapy and BeautifulSoup**